eu-digital-identity-wallet/eudi-lib-ios-statium-swift/README.md

 )

-// Use the GetStatusListToken instance to fetch a status list token let result = await getStatusToken.getStatusClaims(url: statusReference.uri)
+// Use the GetStatusListToken instance to fetch a status list token let result = await getStatusToken.getStatusClaims(
+  url: statusReference.uri,
+  clockSkew: clockSkew
+)

 // Handle the result
 switch result {